 Customer’s registration

 An elderly man has been shopping using the ticket machine to get his tickets.
 He realizes that it would be both more convenient and safer for him to use the web app from home.
 He would avoid unnecessary waiting time in the supermarket.
 This leads him to buy a new smartphone with a data plan included.
 He rapidly makes it to the application.
 Once there, he is guided to register by a very simple and clear UI.
 During the registration, he inserts personal information.
-Finished the registration he starts using the app by booking a visit to his favourite store.
+Finished the registration he starts using the app by booking a visit.

 Booking deletion